• Skip to primary navigation

 The change in Pressure depends on Temperature Variations

 When there is the lowest temperature the running pressure of the coil should be 22 lbs per square inch.
-When it is about the temperature, the lowest is considered to be 45 minus 20 which simply means 25 degrees Fahrenheit.
+When it is to the temperature, the lowest is considered to be 45 minus 20 which simply means 25 degrees Fahrenheit.

 Along with this, the coil should run at a pressure of 57 pounds paper square inch at the temperature that is the highest which means 40 degrees Fahrenheit.
 When there is a change in the ambient temperature the pressure also changes accordingly.